XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/multi-signing.md

 Before you can multi-sign, you must create a list of which addresses can sign for you.

 The [SignerListSet transaction][] defines which addresses can authorize transactions from your address.
-You can include 1 to 8 addresses in a SignerList.
+You can include 1 to 32 addresses in a SignerList.
 The SignerList cannot include the sender's address and there can be no duplicate entries.
 You can control how many signatures are needed, in which combinations, by using the *SignerWeight* and *SignerQuorum* values of the SignerList.

-If the [ExpandedSignerList amendment][] :not_enabled: is enabled, you can include 1 to 32 addresses in a SignerList.
+_(Updated by the [ExpandedSignerList amendment][].)_

 ### Signer Weight